 Complementing Your Engineering Education with a Business Degree

-Pursuing a dual degree can also help you to grow your professional network by connecting you to other engineers and business professionals.
-This can help you to find exciting opportunities and you can graduate with many professional contacts and references.
+A dual degree on your resume can differentiate you from other job candidates.
+It shows your commitment to achieving educational and career goals.
+Pursuing a dual degree can also help you grow your professional network by connecting you to other engineers and business professionals.
+This can help you find exciting opportunities and graduate with many professional contacts and references.

 Choosing a Canadian Engineering University as an International Student

 No matter which university you attend, you will receive a good education.
 Canadian universities also provide many opportunities to transition into the workplace upon graduation.
 At the end of the day, which university you decide to go to depends on your preferences.
-Some students prefer staying near home while others are comfortable going to study on the other side of the country.

-With some of the best universities in Canada for engineering, international students can receive a degree that is recognized around the world.
+With some of the best universities in Canada for engineering, international students can receive a degree recognized around the world.
 Graduating from these top universities can offer stellar job prospects and exciting career opportunities.

 Moving to Canada with young children?
 Then you’ll want to read this overview of schooling in Canada to help your children adapt to school smoothly.
 Canada has one of the best school systems in the world to help your children grow and prosper.
 This is important for newcomers who often want to provide their children with more opportunities and access to education in Canada.
 Learn more about schooling in Canada including the systems, education levels, and process to register your children in school.